dfrnt-labs/terminusdb-docs-static/src/app/docs/manage-teams-users-terminuscms-tour/page.md

 ---
 nextjs:
   metadata:
-    title: Manage Teams & Users in TerminusCMS
+    title: Manage Teams & Users in TerminusDB
     description: >-
-      A quick overview for how to manage your teams and users in the TerminusCMS dashboard
+      A quick overview for how to manage your teams and users in the TerminusDB dashboard
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png
 media:
-  - alt: The first page you'll see when first logging into TerminusCMS
+  - alt: The first page you'll see when first logging into TerminusDB
     caption: ''
     media_type: Image
-    title: The first page you'll see when first logging into TerminusCMS
+    title: The first page you'll see when first logging into TerminusDB
     value: https://assets.terminusdb.com/docs/pricing-page.png
   - alt: Teams home page
     caption: ''